 Decision making is a skill that we find at the core of every activity that we perform, taking sports as an example.
 By looking at the quality of that sports performance, we tend to get a pretty accurate indicator for the quality of decision making that produced this performance.
-In this article, I like to present to you a simple rule that helps you to improve not only your sports performance and learning, but also your decision making in general.
+In this article, I like to point your attention to your personal and individual circadian rhythm that can help you to improve not only your sports performance and learning, but also your decision making in general.

 In a study on the internal body clocks of sportswomen and -men researchers could show the dramatic influence the time of competition has on their respective success.
 Among other aspects the findings can possibly explain why Spanish Football teams are much more successful in European Football Competitions, like the Champions League, compared to say British teams who, in contrast to the Spanish teams, are used to play their regular weekend league matches much earlier in the day.

 In short, sleeping patterns & habits, time of competition and the internal body clock have a direct influence on sports performance.
-With respect to decision making the simple message therefore is: Bedtime ‘has a huge impact not only on sport, but also on decision making’.
+The same, as I like to show in a series of articles to come, also applies to decision making.
+The simple message therefore is: Bedtime ‘has a huge impact not only on sport, but also on decision making’.

 A team of researchers from the University of Birmingham found that our sports performance with respect to the time of day varied by about 26% comparing our most favourable time slot of the day, to our least favourable one.
 Unlike common belief that these time slots are just about the same for everybody, the researchers could show that: